gchq/gaffer-doc/docs/getting-started/example-deployment/writing-the-schema.md

 The other schema that now needs to be written is the types schema.
 As you have seen in the elements schema there are some place holder types added as the values for many of the keys.
-These types work similary to if you have ever programmed in a strongly typed language, they are essentially the wrapper for the value to encapsulate it.
+These types work similarly to if you have ever programmed in a strongly typed language, they are essentially the wrapper for the value to encapsulate it.

 Now starting with the types for the nodes/vertexes, we used two placeholder types, one for the